Popolocrois (TV series)

-There have been two different series.
+Popolocrois Monogatari (ポポロクロイス物語, Poporokuroisu Monogatari) is a Japanese animated anime television series, based on the manga series PopoloCrois created by Yohsuke Tamori, broadcast on TV Tokyo.
+There have been two different series, broadcast in 1998–1999 and 2003–2004.
 The first series is about the adventure after the defeat of the Ice Demon: a girl named "Hyuu" came to Popolocrois, and the second series is 15 years after Maira's defeat.
 The second anime series features brand new characters, along with some of the old ones.

 The main character for the second series is Pinon, who is the son of Pietro and Narcia.
 The second series is based on the fourth PlayStation 2 game in Japan, PoPoLoCrois: Adventure of Beginnings (Japanese title: Popolocrois Hajimari no Bouken; official English Title: Popolocrois: A New Departure), and the fifth PlayStation 2 game Popolocrois: Law of the Moon Adventure (Japanese title: Popolocrois Tsuki no Okite no Bouken; official English title: Popolocrois: Enchanted Lunar Tale).